 This is a major project on a vital route connecting homes and the city centre with businesses and where people work.
-The scheme is all about making the road safer, smoother and less polluting for everyone - whether they are in a car, van or bus, cycling or walking.
+The scheme is all about making the road safer, smoother and less polluting for everyone - whether they are in a car, public transport, walking, wheeling or cycling.

-We aim to make travelling quicker and safer for all road users, with fewer traffic jams and better alternatives for people who aren't driving.
-We know this will cause disruption, but we are working at pace with the target of completing works by next winter.
+We aim to make travelling smoother and safer for all road users, with fewer traffic jams and better alternatives for people who aren't driving.
+We know this will cause disruption during construction, but we are working at pace with the target of completing works by next winter.

 When the scheme is complete, everyone should benefit from the improvements.
-We apologise for the inconvenience caused in the meantime, and we will continue to explore ways to mitigate the effect on traffic.
+We apologise for the inconvenience caused in the meantime, and we will continue to adapt and mitigate the effect on traffic in the area.

 What the scheme covers

-It's not just the bridge - it's a full makeover to turn Holme Lacy Road into a proper 'spinal route' connecting homes to work zones and the centre.
+The Holme Lacy Road scheme includes improvements and upgrades along the corridor to turn a very well utilised corridor into a 'spinal route' connecting homes to work zones and the city centre.

 The upgrades run from Oak Crescent all the way to the Thorn Business Park junction (near Rotherwas).
 Key aims are: